koendv/vacuum-pump-controller/README.md

 After *autotune*, if the calculated settings seem correct, use ``w`` to store these settings in non-volatile memory.
 If you choose not to save, the old settings will be restored after the next reset or power cycle.

+To adjust the controller to your system, *you need to run autotune and save the settings at least once.*

-Run *autotune* again if firmware has been updated, a vacuum pump or vacuum vessel has changed.
+Run *autotune* again if firmware has been updated, vacuum pump or vacuum vessel has changed.

 #### m - M-Code